yaroslaff/evalidate/README.md

 inherit from base exception class `EvalException`.

 ## Configure validation
-Evalidate is very flexible, depending on parameters, same code can either pass validation or raise exception.
+Evalidate is very flexible, depending on security model, same code can either pass validation or raise exception.

-### EvalModel - using custom security model
-EvalModel is security model for eval - list of allowed AST nodes, function calls, attributes and imported functions.
+EvalModel is security model class for eval - lists of allowed AST nodes, function calls, attributes and dict of imported functions.
 There is built-in model `base_eval_model` with basic operations allowed (which are safe from authors point of view).

 You can create custom empty model (and extend it later): my_model = evalidate.EvalModel()